vri3698/Data_Analytics/README.md

 ### Technical Skills Emphasized
 - Python programming for data analysis
-- Web scraping techniques
+- Web scraping techniques using BeautifulSoup
 - Use of libraries such as Numpy, Pandas, Scikit-learn, and NLTK
 - Machine learning concepts (regression, decision trees, clustering, deep learning)
-- Text mining and analysis of networks
+- Text mining and analysis of networks using LSI
 - Data visualization using Python

 ## Repository Content